 The project’s focus is on grades 4, 5, and 6 since science is first included in the National curricula during these academic years.
 Below table features the expected exposure for teachers and students as an output of this project

 |Sharkeya||Sept.
 Dec.
 March||60||3,000|

 |Fayoum||Sept.
 Dec.
 March||90||6,300|

 |Alexandria||Sept.
 Dec.
 March||90||6,300|

 |6th of October||Sept.
 Dec.
 March||90||9,000|

 The process of development of this training program is based on the empowerment of the teachers.
 To date, phase one of this project has been accomplished, where 15 teachers were chosen from different governorates to receive a Training of Trainers program under the theme of Education for sustainable development.
 This training was delivered by a British training institution, the Field Studies Council (FSC) is a pioneering educational charity committed to bringing environmental understanding to all.
-Established in 1943, the FSC has become internationally respected for its national network of 17 education centres, international outreach training projects, research programmes, information and publication services and wide range of fascinating professional training and leisure courses.
+Established in 1943, the FSC has become internationally respected for its national network of 17 education centers, international outreach training projects, research programs, information and publication services and a wide range of fascinating professional training and leisure courses.

 The education opportunity will not start or end with the training alone.
 WESC staff will visit each governorate and assist and coach in the delivery of the training.
-Monitoring team will be assigned to follow the progress of the training and the realisation of the community action in each governorate.
+The monitoring team will be assigned to follow the progress of the training and the realization of the community action in each governorate.
 Progress will be closely monitored and assess by the WESC team in collaboration with the consultation team.
 Quarterly reports will be written to assess regularly the progress and encourage corrective actions to be undertaken when needed.